 Non-active tabs recessive states look more or less like they do pre-Proton.

 The bad news is that the chunkiness is intentional.
 One assumes it is designed to bolster the browser’s touchscreen friendliness.
 The good news is that the chunky tabs convey more information, as the YouTube tab in this screenshot shows:

 A few other interesting changes debuting as part of the Proton refresh include no ‘home’ button on the toolbar; a new Pocket button; replacing the ‘page actions’ menu in favour of in-bar icons/buttons; improving the appearance of modals (e.g., add-on install dialogs); and updating the search chip appearance (see above).

 Developers are also working to streamline Firefox’s context menus on some systems, specifically Windows and macOS.
 On Linux there’s presently no change.

 I keep this post updated with Proton changes as and when they occur (so if you hear/see a change before I do please let me know about it via the contact form).

 But for now, this is the current state of Proton in Firefox 87 nightly, on Ubuntu.
 Let me know what you think abo—oh?
 You want to know how you can try it? 😉…

 Want to enable Proton in Firefox to checkout the changes first-hand?
 It’s easy enough but there are some things you’ll need to do as it’s not quite as simple as flicking a single switch — at least not yet!

 First up, you need to use a recent Firefox Beta or Nightly build to taste the bulk of the work.
-A few parts do work in the current stable version (Firefox 85) though some are now ‘outdated’ compared to more recent revisions.
+A few parts do work in the current stable version (Firefox 87) though some are ‘outdated’ compared to nightly builds.

 about:configin a new tab